 Another study found 71 per cent of business people had even never run an online advertising campaign.
 Never!
 However, there are signs the ‘sleeping giant’ is beginning to stir.

 Of those respondents that HAD run a pay per click campaign (PPC), 68 per cent said they would be increasing their online marketing spend.
 Anecdotally, we here at Webbuzz have noted a greater interest in this topic in conservative industries such as accounting, financial planning, and law, which tells us that the move of consumer enquiry to online is starting to bite.

 OK, let’s assume you’re now convinced of the need web marketing (or your business is already having a go).
 Now I want to show you how to drive your dollar further with Keyword Tools & Tips: 5 Ways To Slash Your Online Marketing Costs.

 1. Google Keyword Planner

 The very first step is to find out what search terms your customers are using to find businesses like yours.
 Keyword planner is a great FREE tool that will give you plenty of insights.
-You need to join Google Adwords here to play around with the tool, but this will show you:
+You need to join Google Ads first to play around with the tool, but this will show you:

 - what terms people are using to search for